andrewblais/jsCapstoneBook/README.md

 -   The challenge is to smoothly access the database with JavaScript queries/commands.

+-   Great care is taken to create forms where the user can input a book title or ISBN or edit the data for an existing book on the list, and to retrieve this in the backend and query the API, then updating the database so the frontend .ejs can retrieve the current list of books with the desired changes.
+This is a challenging step for me, making sure all of the HTML/EJS elements are named/id'd properly and the backend retrieves exactly the right data which is input.

 -   In the main file `index.js` I built test all of the database functionality first by containing the book list data in an array.
 Once I got the HTML/EJS/CSS successfully integrate with `index.js`, I converted the functionality to access the pgAdmin database with proper queries.
 The array testing code is comment out in `index.js`

 -   pgAdmin's Query Tool is quite helpful for testing SQL code before implementing it in JavaScript.
 The SQL to test inserting an entry: